BenBoZ/debugging/src/paper.md

 ### Strategies
 Strategies here, are techniques to isolate the problem to its smallest reproducible form.

-Strategies taken from Johson 1995 "Understanding troubleshooting styles to improbe training methods"
+Strategies taken from Johnson 1995 "Understanding troubleshooting styles to improbe training methods" [@johnson1995understanding]

 Troubleshooters use various strategies to identify faults dependent upon factors such as;